DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 I am not going to make Sea higher level than C. There will be syntactical sugar, but I don't want to create a performance cost to using Sea.
 All of the cost should be paid at transpile-time and compile-time, not at run-time.
 In the future, I plan on making a compiler from the ground up for Sea.

-I also plan on making a Sea library for Python-like datastuctures and functions such as `range`.
+I also plan on making a Sea library for Python-like data stuctures and functions such as `range`, `enumerate`, tuples, lists, etc.

 # Legal
 Feel free to write your own program to interact with this code and absolutely feel free to use the Sea language.
 It is my intention for this language and code to be useful.
 If you think my current license is too strict, let me know.
 See [LICENSE](./LICENSE) for details.